Glance (company): History

-In September 2019, Glance raised 45 million dollars in funding from the United States-based venture capital firm Mithril Capital.
-In November 2020, Glance raised $145 million from Google and Mithril Capital, increasing its valuation to over $1.2 billion.
-It is the second company from the InMobi group to have become a unicorn, or a startup valued at more than $1 billion.
+In September 2019, Glance raised $45 million in funding from the United States-based venture capital firm Mithril Capital.
+In November 2020, the company raised an additional $145 million from Google and Mithril Capital, which increased its valuation to over $1.2 billion.
+Glance became the second company within the InMobi group to attain unicorn status.

-In June 2022, Glance launched a three-day digital event called Glance LIVE Fest, with Bollywood actor Rajkummar Rao starring in their marketing campaign to promote it.
+In June 2022, the company launched a three-day digital event called Glance LIVE Fest, with Bollywood actor Rajkummar Rao.

 Acquisitions

 Glance acquired Roposo, a short-form video platform, in November 2019.
 They purchased Roposo for an undisclosed amount to add vernacular video content to its platform.
 In June 2021, it acquired Shop101, a social e-commerce platform, for an undisclosed amount to integrate celebrity and influencer-led commerce on Glance and Roposo.
-In March 2022, it acquired Gambit, an Indian gaming company, for an undisclosed amount to accelerate Glance’s goal of building the biggest platform for NFT-based live gaming experiences for Gen-Z across markets.
+In March 2022, it acquired Gambit, an Indian gaming company, for an undisclosed amount to accelerate Glance's goal of building the biggest platform for NFT-based live gaming experiences for Gen-Z across markets.